rackerlabs/rccc/README.md

 Start the ruby interpreter

     cd fog/
-    TODO
+    irb

 Set the username and apiKey

     username = "{blank}"
     apiKey = "{blank}"

-Clear the history at the end of a challenge
+Quit irb and clear the history at the end of a challenge

-    TODO
+    exit
+    rm ~/.irb_history